Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

-The discovery protocol is based on an unstructured peer-to-peer (P2P) overlay.
-The protocol has two mechanisms, as presented in Figure \ref{fig:p2p_tabeller}.
-The first mechanism provides a random sample of all nodes participating in the network.
-The second mechanism selects the most important nodes from the random sample and exchanges information with them.
-We now describe the protocol in more detail, as well as the function we use to determine the importance, or utility, of each node.
+The discovery protocol is based on an unstructured P2P overlay with two mechanisms.
+The mechanisms are executed periodically, for example four times per minute.
+The first mechanism maintains a random sample of all nodes participating in the network using a peer sampling protocol~\cite{jelasity07}.
+When the sample is updated, the new nodes are sent to the second mechanism.

+The second mechanism maintains a list of the nodes with the highest utility so far, i.e., the most important nodes, using an adapted version of the T-Man~\cite{jelasity09} protocol.
+Utility is calculated based on distance and degree of overlap (defined in Section~\ref{sec:utility}).
+The most important nodes are periodically contacted to exchange information about other, even more important nodes they may have discovered.
+This allows the set of important nodes to gradually improve.
+Finally, the important nodes that have overlapping coordination areas (utility $>= 1$) are added to the set of candidate nodes.
+The set of candidate nodes is the output of the protocol.
+An overview of the mechanisms is presented in Figure~\ref{fig:p2p_tabeller}.